E2 Visa Requirements: Everything You Need to Know

 Anyone who is interested in getting an E2 visa should contact an immigration attorney.
 You will go over your eligibility analysis as well as get help with the application.

 If you need help learning more about keyword, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.